How does a satellite phone work?

 Also, in rural or underserved areas where landline phone service doesn't exist or is of poor quality, Globalstar can provide voice and data service through it's fixed eser terminals.

 How much do Globalstar Phones and Services cost?

 Phones: Globalstar's mobile unit, the GSP-1700, has an MSRP of $499, by far the most competively priced satellite phone in the market.
 Fixed units range from the FAU-2000, voice only unit, to the GSP-2900 fixed satellite phone for $1,999 which includes data service as well as voice capabilities.
 Click here for a link to the Globalstar products page to view more features and benefits of Globalstar phones.

 Airtime Rates: Globalstar offers the best-in-class satellite call rates in the US or Caribbean.
-Calls from anywhere in the US or Caribbean can start as low as $0.25 per minute on the Orbit 200 or Galaxy 2400 annual price plan.
-Other price plans are available.
+Calls from anywhere in the US or Caribbean can start as low as $0.50 per minute and unlimitd plans are available.
+Prepaid options are now available.
 For long distance rates, visit the long distance rate calculator for specific country rates.
 Globalstar USA offers service that is effectively priced for the user, while offering convenience, unmatched service quality and leading edge applications and features.